geoserver/geoserver/doc/en/user/source/webadmin/tilecache/defaults.rst

 Default Cached Gridsets
 ~~~~~~~~~~~~~~~~~~~~~~~

 This section shows the gridsets that will be automatically configured for cached layers.
-While there are a few pre-configured gridsets available by default, there are only two gridsets enabled by default.
+While there are some pre-configured gridsets available, only two are enabled by default.
 These correspond to the most common and universal cases:

 * EPSG:4326 (geographic) with 22 maximum zoom levels and 256x256 pixel tiles
-* EPSG:900913 (spherical Mercator) with 31 maximum zoom levels and 256x256 pixel tiles.
+* EPSG:900913 (spherical Mercator) with 31 maximum zoom levels and 256x256 pixel tiles

 .. figure:: img/defaults_gridsets.png
    :align: center